This page describes how to use Cloud Functions for event-based DAG triggers.

 Upload a DAG to your environment

 Upload a DAG to your environment.
 The following example DAG outputs the received DAG run configuration.
-You trigger this DAG from a function that you create later in this guide.
+You trigger this DAG from a function, which you create later in this guide.

 Deploy a Cloud Function that triggers the DAG